mlinreallife/blog/content/posts/data_drift.md

 ---
 title: "Data drift monitoring: hypothesis tests or statistical distances?"
-date: 2020-09-30T17:01:10+02:00
+date: 2020-09-30T13:01:10+02:00
-draft: true
+draft: false
 ---

-Today, I would like to talk about a tough and important subject in my opinion: input data drift monitoring.
+Today, I would like to talk about a tough and important subject in my opinion: data drift monitoring.

 Data drift monitoring is critical.
-Input data drift leads to model performance decrease.
+Data drift leads to model performance decrease.
 At the same time, IMHO, it's hard to get a satisfactory solution for at least two reasons:
 - It's challenging to develop a custom solution.
 - It's laborious to know if it is preferable to compute statistical distances or try to reject a hypothesis test with a p-value?

-## What is "input data drift"?
+## What is data drift?

-*Input data drift* is when you get such a change in your coming data that it can impact the performance of the model.
+*Data drift* is when you get such a change in your coming data that it can impact the performance of the model.

 What I name *data drift* has synonyms such as *data shift*.
 The word gets also many subnames to describe the specificities of each kind of *data drift*.
 You can get *gradual drift*, *abrupt drift*, *extended drift*, etc.

-I think it's important to understand that there are many kinds of drifts and that they don't say the same thing.
+I think it's important to understand that there are many kinds of drifts and that they don't mean the same thing.

 - A short but abrupt drift can be due to a problem in your data.
 - An extended abrupt drift can be due to a recession.